Recording a video message with a phone is easy to do, but sometimes the video doesn’t turn out quite as good as you would hope.

 1. Use a Good Phone

 I know, I know... this one's obvious, but it's still worth mentioning.
-An 8 megapixel or better camera on a phone will record beautiful, high-quality video, so long as you keep your thumb away from the lenses.
-If you don't have a good enough phone, try asking a friend to quickly use theirs.
+An 8 megapixel or better camera on the phone will record beautiful, high-quality video, so long as you keep your thumb away from the lenses.
+If you don't have a good enough phone, try asking a friend to use theirs quickly.

 2. Speak Clearly And Not Too Fast

 From being shy and stuttering to being too comfortable and relax, you might end up not expressing yourself properly.
-Make sure you get your message across to the recipient by replaying your video to yourself in order to double-check that you can understand the words you're saying.
-It’s totally normal to mess up your words (your human), so be hard on yourself.
+Make sure you get your message across to the recipient by replaying your video to yourself to double-check that you can understand the words you're saying.
+It’s totally normal to mess up your words (you're human), so be hard on yourself.

 3. Sound Check

 Keep your hands clear of the built-in microphone on your phone while you’re recording a video.
 Always replay the video to listen at a medium volume setting.
 Try and record another video if you can't hear yourself loudly and clearly.

 We suggest getting a hold of a good tripod if you’re having trouble with your handheld shooting skills.
 This is the best way to shoot a video if your hands are too shaky.
 If you don't have access to a tripod, try to keep the phone close to your body and use your body to absorb bounces and shakes.
 You can also use a nearby object to rest your elbows on while recording.